mafavaron/FastSonicProc/FastSonic_file_spec.md

 DataPath                      :: Name of path containing the data (directly, if "TypeOfPath" is "F"; or, in subdir-data form if
                                  "TypeOfPath" is "M".
 See next parameter description.
 TypeOfPath                    :: String with values "Flat" or "F" for a flat directory, "Metek" or "M" for YYYYDD subdirs-in-dir.
+OperatingSystemType           :: String, containing the name of operating system.
+Possible values are "UNIX" for UNIX/Linux/OSX,
+                                 and "WINDOWS" for Microsoft Windows.
 NumberOfAdditionalQuantities  :: Integer, non-negative.

 The actual number of [Quantity_I] sections should match exactly this value.